-- 404. Tacitus, Agricola, or Germania.
+- 404. TACITUS, AGRICOLA, OR GERMANIA.
 Selections from the Satires of Juvenal.
 3 credits second semester. - 407.
 VERGIL.
 Advanced course.
 Selections from Eclogues, Georgics, and Aeneid, Books VII-XII.
 This course will include a study of the historical and literary background of these poems.
 Consideration will be given to Vergil's influence upon later literature.

-- 409. CICERO.
+3 credits first semester. - 409.
+CICERO.
 Advanced course.
 Selections from Cicero's Letters and from Cicero De Oratore.
 The reading of selected letters will be made the basis of a biographical, historical, and political study of the late Republic.
 Collateral reading will be assigned.
-3 credits first semester. - 412.
-THE HISTORY OF ROMAN LITERATURE.
-This course is designed for students interested in the general subject of literature.
-The course endeavors to estimate the achievements of Roman writers in this field.
-No knowledge of the Latin language is required.
+3 credits first semester.